Beliavsky/Fortran-code-on-GitHub/README.md

 [exotrending](https://github.com/oscaribv/exotrending): fast and easy-to-use light curve detrending software for exoplanets, from oscaribv

+[fortran-astrodynamics](https://github.com/Yuricst/fortran-astrodynamics): astrodynamics routines by Yuricst

+[Fortran-Astrodynamics-Toolkit](https://github.com/jacobwilliams/Fortran-Astrodynamics-Toolkit): aims to be a comprehensive library, written in modern Fortran (Fortran 2003/2008), of all the standard orbital mechanics algorithms, by Jacob Williams

 [galacticus](https://github.com/galacticusorg/galacticus): semi-analytic model of galaxy formation - a powerful toolkit for modeling the physics of how galaxies form

 [GYRE Stellar Oscillation Code](https://github.com/rhdtownsend/gyre): Given an input stellar model, GYRE calculates the eigenfrequencies and eigenfunctions for the normal oscillation modes of the model, by rhdtownsend et al. These data can be put to a variety of uses; the most common is to compare them against observed oscillation frequencies of a star, allowing constraints on the star's fundamental parameters (mass, radius, etc.) to be established — the discipline of asteroseismology.